New York Attorney General Letitia James ends bid for governor and will instead run for reelection - KESQ

 “I have come to the conclusion that I must continue my work as attorney general,” James said in a statement Thursday.
 “There are a number of important investigations and cases that are underway, and I intend to finish the job.”

-“I am running for re-election to complete the work New Yorkers elected me to do,” she added.
+In New York, James’ decision to drop out before the turn of the year will be a boost to New York City Public Advocate Jumaane Williams, who could see progressive voters, especially in the city, turn to his campaign.
+It could also open up some space, potentially, for New York City Mayor Bill de Blasio, who has teased a run of his own, as progressive lawmakers and left-leaning unions that were backing James will now need to reconsider their options.

-James had announced in late October that she would be entering the race for New York governor, setting up a Democratic primary clash that would have pit her against moderate Gov. Kathy Hochul, a Democrat.
+But the biggest beneficiary appears, for now, to be Hochul, who had already established a healthy lead in public polling of the contest and has a significant fundraising advantage over the field, which also includes moderate New York Rep. Tom Suozzi.

-The next gubernatorial election in New York will be held in November 2022.
+The next gubernatorial election in New York will be held in November 2022, with the Democratic primary scheduled for next June.

 The-CNN-Wire